bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 #### Answer

 Single page applications make use of client-side rendering.
 This means that ‘[examplesite.com](http://examplesite.com/)’ and ‘[examplesite.com/more-tools](http://examplesite.com/more-tools)’ are actually the same HTML web page, but the client app decides what content to drop into that single page at runtime.
-Your user never actually “leaves” the page, and this causes some accessibility issues in terms of focus.
+Your user never actually “leaves " the page, and this causes some accessibility issues in terms of focus.

 Unless focus is explicitly managed in the app, a scenario like this may happen: